Cloudxtreme/DDPS-db2dps/docs/ddps-database-server-installation.md

                            Thursday 09 February 2017 at 18:28 CET

 This documentation is compiled  as part of the backup procedure.
 The latest version of this text is stored in
 	/var/CPbackup//RESTORE_INFORMATION
 on the machine ddps.

 If you are reading this file chances are that this machine has to be restored after a major crash.
-Well, such is life.
+Well, this is life.

-First,  A word of WARNING:  The next check list does not claim to be exhaustive,  error free, user friendly, or complete.
-There is most probably something that I forgot to put in it or things that have been modified on the system since this list was made.
+First a word of WARNING:  the following checklist does not claim to be exhaustive,  error free, user friendly, or complete.
+There is most probably something that we forgot to include or things that have been modified on the system since this list was made.
-So please make use of discretion while using it.
+So please make use of discernment while using it.

-The README is accompanied with theese documents:
+The README is accompanied with these documents:
  1  ../<hostname>.<uname>.<date>.<time>.tgz ...
     The OS backup archive(s).
 Use the latest.
  3  lshw.txt